PaulinaCzarnota/Software-Engineering-3-Labs-2024-25/README.md

 ## Lab Summaries

-This repository contains a collection of labs I completed for the Software Engineering 3 module during my third year of Computer Science at TU Dublin.

 ## Lab 1: Introduction to Rational Software Architect Designer (RSA)
 In this lab, I focused on creating a **Requirements Model** using Rational Software Architect (RSA).
 The objectives included: